-Included in Net Income for Autodesk are nonrecurring charges of \$4.7 million, \$58.5 million and \$37.7 million recorded in fiscal years 1997 and 1998 and for the six months ended July 31, 1998, respectively.
-The charges for fiscal years 1998 and 1997 consist of charges relating to the write off of purchased in-process research and development that had not reached technological feasibility and had no alternative future use.
-The nonrecurring charges for the six months ended July 31, 1998 consist of:

-- a write-off of purchased in-process technology that had not yet reached technological feasibility and had no alternative future use; and - (2) expenses relating to the restructuring charges associated with the consolidation of certain development centers, the write-off of purchased technologies associated with these operations, staff reductions in Asia Pacific and costs in relation to potential legal settlements.
+Included in Net Income for Autodesk are nonrecurring charges of \$4.7 million, \$22.2 million and \$22.0 million recorded in fiscal years 1997 and 1998 and for the nine months ended October 31, 1998, respectively.
+The charges for fiscal 1997 and 1998 consist of charges relating to the write off of purchased in-process research and development that had not reached technological feasibility and had no alternate future use.
+Nonrecurring charges for the nine months ended October 31, 1998 consist primarily of a charge relating to the write off of purchased in-process research and development that had not reached technological feasibility and had no alternate future use (\$13.1 million), restructuring charges for the consolidation of certain development centers (\$1.5 million), the write-off of purchased technologies associated with these operations (\$2.2 million), staff reductions in the Asia Pacific region (\$1.7 million), costs in relation to potential legal settlements (\$2.5 million) and the write-down to fair market value of older computer equipment which Autodesk plans to dispose of (\$1.0 million).
+The restructurings noted above are expected to be completed during the last half of Autodesk's fiscal year ended January 31, 1999.